tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

   </figcaption>
 </figure>

-## Linkability and universality: the web's super powers
+## Linkability and universality: the Web's super powers

-All three companies, Adobe, Microsoft, and Twitter, in parallel with their web apps, have well-established, platform-specific Windows, macOS, Android, iOS, and Linux versions of their apps Photoshop, Visual Studio Code, and Twitter respectively.
-So why did they build for the web on top?
+All three companies, Adobe, Microsoft, and Twitter, in parallel with their Web apps, have well-established, platform-specific Windows, macOS, Android, iOS, and Linux versions of their apps Photoshop, Visual Studio Code, and Twitter respectively.
+So why did they build for the Web on top?
 The answer lies in its linkability and universality.

 As Google's Thomas Nattestad